 Positive Behaviour for Learning (PBL) website provides a clear framework for effective teaching practices, including

-checklist for classroom rules (PDF, 305KB).
+recommended classroom management strategies and downloadable posters..
 After you have met your new class group and have a sense of their group dynamic, you can review this useful information and determine which ideas will be most beneficial to you and your students.

 2. Use ice-breaker activities and team challenges to learn about your new students